-Please use the AAMAS 2018 paper submission system (will be online in October) to submit your paper (in PDF format).
+Please use the AAMAS 2018 paper submission system to submit your paper (in PDF format).
 The instructions for how to register and submit your paper will be provided at the submission site.
 In order to register your paper (deadline 10th of November, 2017), you will need to provide basic information about the submission including its title, abstract, keywords, and author(s).
 You do not need to upload the full PDF for registering a paper submission, but the full PDF must be uploaded before the paper submission deadline (14th of November, 2017).

 Authors are encouraged to reference and discuss all published literature relevant to the paper, including their own.
 To ensure the effectiveness of the double-blind review process, authors are requested to ensure the paper registration number (provided upon paper registration) is used on the front page instead of the author names.
 In addition, authors are requested to ensure that any references to their own previous work are made in a way that does not disclose their identity.
 For example, instead of "in previous work, we have shown X [ref]" authors are asked to consider expressions such as "X was shown in [ref]".
 Authors are also asked to ensure that the PDF file submitted does not contain embedded identifying information.
 Also, please make sure any references to things like project/group names or webpages do not give away the authors’ identity.
 Identifying information can be added at the authors’ discretion in the final version of the paper.